 In the above the cd command is not actually necessary, but serves to illustrate how to navigate to a transfer directory in a different location to the /home directory.

-A login node is in terms of hardware equivalent to a cluster node, but connected to the external network, and does not run jobs itself.
+A login node is in terms of hardware equivalent to a cluster node, but has more memory, is connected to the external network, and does not run jobs itself.
 It is intended for:

 - compiling code